opoupeney/dfd/source/devguide/ref-dfx-studio.rst

 The Home page has three main sections:

 1. The *Icon Bar* at the top of the page containing information about the application, action icons and buttons.
-2. The *Explorer* in the leftnav for navigating through application configuration setting and components.
+2. The *Explorer* in the leftnav for navigating through application configuration setting, applications and application components.
 3. The *Canvas* area (white) where applications statistics are displayed.
 This is where all the action takes place:

     * Information is diplayed
     * Applications get created
+    * View, Pages and API get created and modified
     * Configuration setting are defined
+    * Application workflow happens here

 |